-Because a method for calculating and annual assessment has been approved per Proposition 218, no ballot procedure is necessary to approve any increase.
-Therefore, the Fiscal Year 2012-2013 assessment is in compliance with Proposition 218.
+Since a formula or method for calculating the annual assessment has been approved per Proposition 218, no ballot procedure is necessary to approve the change in assessment.
+Therefore, the Fiscal Year 2014-2015 assessment is in compliance with Proposition 218.